Community building is not a passing trend. In France, it has been a sustainable and profitable strategy for several years.

 Community builder vs community manager: what are the differences?

-In the marketing jargon, different strategies coexist: Community Building, Community Management, Social Media Management...
+In the marketing jargon, different strategies coexist: Community Building, Community Management, and Social Media Management...
 And if these approaches are complementary, they remain quite different.

 In business, different expertise is required to create, animate and engage an audience or a community.
 It is therefore necessary to differentiate the work of the Community Builder, the Community Manager, but also the Social Media Manager.

 His role is essential today, to build, activate and engage a physical community or on the web.
 The Community Builder has a strategic role as a builder.
 He/she carries the face and voice of the brand, is close to the members of the community, and exchanges with them on his/her own behalf.

 The Community Builder is identified as a pillar within a community.
 He or she acts as an intermediary between the brand and the members of the community (customers, partners, ambassadors, influencers, collaborators, etc.).

 Beyond the creation of the community, the Community Builder is in charge of animation, providing high value-added information, and developing an atmosphere that combines proximity and benevolence.

 His role is more operational than strategic.
 The Community Manager is in charge of managing audiences and communities (Community Management).
 Their mission is more focused on execution: creating content on social networks, managing the company's image, etc.